The Glorious and Eternal Empire of Juraedon

 The conquests of Hod the Great began in 1801 Year of Nelqora and ended in 1842 Year of Nelqora.
 Hod's empire spanned from the Revon Basin to the River Pentos, and was bounded by the Western Mountains and the Mendesian River to the west.
-The Years of Hod were instituted, the Empire of Mother Huraedon was founded, and on 5 Year of Hod, the mighty and newly crowned Emperor Hod brought his armies upon the various states of Juraedon Proper and brought them to heel.
-The City of Juraedon eventually aligned itself with Hod, and were forced to pay tribute, although they retained some independence.
+The Years of Hod were instituted, the Empire of Mother Huraedon was founded, and on 5 Year of Hod the mighty and newly crowned Emperor Hod brought his armies upon the various states of Juraedon Proper and brought them to heel.
+The City of Juraedon eventually aligned itself with Hod, and was forced to pay tribute, although it retained some independence.

 The incremental growths continued, and Juraedon began to urbanize.
 It was still a relatively unimportant city in the vast territories of Mother Huraedon.